xtophd/OCP4-Workshop/documentation/04-Hello-World.md

 ## 4.2 Create an Application from a Docker Image

-We are not quite ready to start building our own container images, so we will leverage an existing available container from the dockerhub registry (built by Red Hat a while back ago for demo purposes).
+We are not quite ready to start building our own container images, so we will leverage an existing one available from the RedHat's Container Registry.

     oc new-app registry.access.redhat.com/rhscl/httpd-24-rhel7 --name=hello-app

-So here What just happened?
-We specifed the create of a new application call **hello-app**.
-Openshift examined the specified container lable and likely determined it was not available locally.
-So OCP reached out to dockerhub, initiated a download and stored the image in our local registry.
-Once that was completed, the container was deployed to a node and brought online.
+You just instructed openship to create a new application call **hello-app**:
+  - Openshift check the local registry for a copy of the image
+  - Wasn't available, so Openshift fetched it from Red Hat and added it to the local registry
+  - The container was deployed to a node and brought online.

 Now let's have a closer inspection.